zaid/vim-rec/README.md

-# GNU Recutils syntax and runtime support for Vim
+# GNU Recutils syntax support for Vim

 This plugin provides syntax highlighting and indentation for GNU Recutils' .rec files.